-Milk has a problem.
-It’s everywhere and nowhere at the same time.
+Milk is everywhere and nowhere at the same time.
 95% of American households drink it, but that number is decreasing.
-Universal presence.
-But no passion.
-Because times have changed.
-There is intense new competition.
-And customers have new habits.
-Celebrities with milk mustaches are no longer the answer.
-Milk must learn to compete in a world where it's no longer a necessity but a choice.
+There’s intense new competition, and customers have new habits.
+Milk must move from a necessity to a choice.

 Milk has been fueling athletes for thousands of years.
 Supported by that truth, we went after a new enemy – sports drinks.
 Fundamentally, Milk is a performance beverage – it has more protein, calcium, potassium, and vitamins A, D and B12, and builds stronger muscles than its competitors.
-Our goal was to show that in order to compete at the highest level, ”You’re Gonna Need Milk for That.”
+Our goal is to show that to perform your best no matter the pursuit…”You’re Gonna Need Milk for That.”

 To pack a punch, we built a team of amazing athletes with a genuine Milk connection.
 Ahead of the Olympics, this included awesome skateboarder Maurio McCoy, softball legend Cat Osterman, karate champ Ariel Torres, and Hannah Roberts, the BMX freestyler who knows no limits, showcasing how they fuel up on Milk.

-At the end of the day, the goal was to change shopping behavior.
-To do that we needed to change the perception of the dairy aisle.
+The goal is to change shopping behavior.
+To do that we needed to change perception of the dairy aisle.
 So, we created a real-life training gym behind a supermarket dairy aisle for Olympians Kristin Armstrong and Ariel Torres.
-As shoppers reached for the Milk, we captured their reactions on hidden camera, sharing them across our channels.
+As shoppers reached for the Milk, we captured their reactions on a hidden camera, sharing them across our channels.